Is it Chlamydia or Yeast Infection?

 It’s not always easy to establish what kind of infection you’re suffering from without going to see a doctor.
 Research shows that about a fifth of women who think they’ve got a yeast infection is actually suffering from a different type of infection.

-In this article I’ll discuss the basic differences between a vaginal yeast infection and chlamydia infection.
-This information is not enough for you to self diagnose, so I strongly recommend that you see your doctor whenever you notice unpleasant vaginal symptoms to start your treatment as soon as possible.
+In this article, I’ll discuss the basic differences between vaginal yeast infection and chlamydia infection.
+This information is not enough for you to self-diagnose, so I strongly recommend that you see your doctor whenever you notice unpleasant vaginal symptoms to start your treatment as soon as possible.

-Chlamyda is a sexually transmitted disease caused by a bacteria called Chlamydia trachomatis.
-It’s worth knowing that up to 70% of women and 50% of men won’t experience any symptoms of Chlamydia infection.
-Otherwise, symptoms may include:
+Chlamydia is a sexually transmitted disease caused by a bacteria called Chlamydia trachomatis.
+What’s interesting is that up to 70% of women and 50% of men won’t experience any symptoms of Chlamydia infection.
+Otherwise, chlamydia symptoms may include:

 Chlamydia is fortunately easy to treat with antibiotics prescribed by your doctor.
 The most common are: